 Cool Cities Committee - Green Initiatives Page

-Meets the 3rd Wednesday of each month at 7 PM in Village Hall
+Committee Meets the 3rd Wednesday of Each Month at 7 pm in Village Hall.

 Here are resources and link URLs that the Cool Cities Committee recommends that are relevant for both adults and young people to become more educated about reducing their carbon footprints.
 This information is meant to educate and promote individual actions.

-Resources to help you determine your carbon footprint – try the surveys - they’re fun and educational for you and your children:
+Online calculators to help you determine your carbon footprint.
+Fun and educational for you and your children!

-Little things we can do at home, at work, at the store or in transit:
+Tips for Residents are some little things we can do at home, work and at the store.

-Find other Farmers' Markets in metro-East and St. Louis
+Find other Farmers' Markets in the Metro-East and St. Louis at www.localharvest.org

 Investigate Food Co-Ops/Community-support gardens.